Latent Diffusion Inversion Requires Understanding the Latent Space: Methodology

 where $\sigma_i(J_D(z))$ denote the singular values of the decoder Jacobian $J_D(z)$.
 Since computing all of the singular values of the Jacobian is intractable for high-dimensional latent spaces, we approximate the local distortion via a truncated spectral estimate, employing a \textit{Matrix-free Randomized Singular Value Decomposition (SVD)} to extract the top-$K$ singular values of $J_D(z)$ (see the pseudo-code in Appendix \ref{sec:approx_local_distor}).
 Specifically, $S_K=\sum_{i=1}^{K} \log \sigma_i(J_D(z)),$ for descending sorted $\sigma_i$.

 Large singular values appear to correspond to directions that produce fine-grained, spatially detailed (high-frequency) pixel changes.
-Note that in VAE theory, there is little to no reason that this should be true, but our empirical evidence across datasets shows it to be a consistent trend.
-If one image’s $S_K$ is much larger, Fig. \ref{fig:distortion} shows this image is usually semantically meaningful, which we assume that image’s local neighborhood contains more high-frequency detail — edges, texture — while the other image’s neighborhood is smoother or simpler.
-More examples can be found in Appendix \ref{sec:examples_local_distorch}.
-Nevertheless, to our knowledge, no prior work demonstrates that greater distortion implies greater semantic variation.
+If one image’s $S_K$ is much larger, Fig. \ref{fig:distortion} shows this image is usually semantically meaningful, which we assume that image’s local neighborhood contains more high-frequency detail (edges or textures) while the other image’s neighborhood is smoother or simpler.
+More examples and additional exposition on this phenonmenon in VAE can be found in Appendix \ref{sec:examples_local_distorch}.